Curvature bounds, regularity and inextendibility of spacetimes: Inextendibility versus unboundedness of curvature

 In particular, this applies to all strongly causal timelike geodesically complete spacetimes.
-Also, this gives a new $\Con^0$-inextendibility result, as any $\Con^0$-spacetime is a weakly regular \LpLS by using Ling's time separation function \cite{Lin:25}.
-In \cite{GKS:19} one needed that the $\Con^0$-spacetime is causally plain to view it as a \LpLSn.

 { {\bf Acknowledgments}\\ We are grateful to Michael Kunzinger, Karim Mosani, Lewis Napper, Raquel Perales, Jona R\"ohrig, Felix Rott, Kharanshu Solanki, Roland Steinbauer and Inés Vega González for stimulating and helpful discussions.
+The anonymous reviewers provided important and useful feedback which strengthened the work, for which we thank them.
 This research was funded in whole or in part by the Austrian Science Fund (FWF) [Grant DOIs \href{https://doi.org/10.55776/STA32}{10.55776/STA32}, \href{https://doi.org/10.55776/J5001}{10.55776/J5001}].
 JH was supported by a UKRI Future Leaders Fellowship [grant number MR/W01176X/1].
 Part of this work was carried out while JH was a guest of the University of Vienna supported by the Austrian Science Fund (FWF) [Grant DOI \href{https://doi.org/10.55776/EFP6}{10.55776/EFP6}].
 For open access purposes, the authors have applied a CC BY public copyright license to any author accepted manuscript version arising from this submission.}

 { \phantomsection }